-Here is an honest side-by-side from skippers who run these routes every week.
+Here is an honest side-by-side from the skippers who run these routes every week.

 Algar de Benagil: The Icon